Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

 Finally, we remark that in the absence of extra symmetries, DPs have in general only two-fold degeneracy.
 That is, any DP with higher degeneracy can be split into multiple two-fold degenerate DPs by an infinitesimally small perturbation~\cite{supp_info}.
-For this reason we focus in the following only on two-fold degenerate DPs.
+For this reason we focus only on two-fold degenerate DPs.

-\emph{Doubling theorem for DPs.---} The invariant that characterizes the topology of DPs, which can be EPs or NDPs, is given in terms of a contour integral over the discriminant,
+\emph{Doubling theorem for DPs.---}The invariant that characterizes the topology of DPs, which can be EPs or NDPs, is given in terms of a contour integral over the discriminant,